-- Use call to action buttons (CTA).
+- Use call-to-action buttons (CTA).
 The use of strategically placed Call to Action buttons in your email letter will help the customers to navigate the content you provide and direct them to your web store to purchase the advertised goods.

 2. Target discounts to different customer segments

 Offering products at a lower price is not always enough though.
-Offering products that your customers have a particular interest in will be a totally different thing.
+Offering products that your customers have a particular interest in will be a different thing.
 The strategy has many times proved to be a working one.

 Outlined below are 4 types of customer segmentation that we believe are key and worth your attention:

 - Demographic segmentation.
 This type of customer segmentation includes parameters such as age, gender, occupation, marital status, and ethnicity.

 - Geographic segmentation.
 In this case, you differentiate the customers and tailor your offers according to geographic segments, such as country, state, and niche market size.